iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 With all the added source code in place, the app has all functions to create, edit and delete todo items, once the user registers or logs in.

+### Step 8.
+Improvements

+We can make a lot of small and big improvements.
+Not in any particular order...

+(Check Github commits for changesets)

+- [UX] Convert "Add" button on TodosListPage to material style FAB (floating action button)
+- [UX] Add "Delete" button to TodosListPage items

 ## END